foo123/Abacus/README.md

 * [prism-grammar](https://github.com/foo123/prism-grammar) transform a formal grammar in JSON format into a syntax-highlighter for Prism code highlighter
 * [highlightjs-grammar](https://github.com/foo123/highlightjs-grammar) transform a formal grammar in JSON format into a syntax-highlight mode for Highlight.js code highlighter
 * [syntaxhighlighter-grammar](https://github.com/foo123/syntaxhighlighter-grammar) transform a formal grammar in JSON format to a highlight brush for SyntaxHighlighter code highlighter
+* [Fuzzion](https://github.com/foo123/Fuzzion) a library of fuzzy / approximate string metrics for PHP, JavaScript, Python
+* [Matchy](https://github.com/foo123/Matchy) a library of string matching algorithms for PHP, JavaScript, Python
-* [SortingAlgorithms](https://github.com/foo123/SortingAlgorithms) implementations of Sorting Algorithms in JavaScript
+* [PatternMatchingAlgorithms](https://github.com/foo123/PatternMatchingAlgorithms) library of Pattern Matching Algorithms in JavaScript using [Matchy](https://github.com/foo123/Matchy)
-* [PatternMatchingAlgorithms](https://github.com/foo123/PatternMatchingAlgorithms) implementations of Pattern Matching Algorithms in JavaScript
+* [SortingAlgorithms](https://github.com/foo123/SortingAlgorithms) library of Sorting Algorithms in JavaScript